rust-lang/rust/text/0000-variadic.md

 Note that, per the C semantics, after passing `VaList` to these functions, the caller can no longer use it, hence the use of the `VaList` type to take ownership of the object.
-To continue using the object after a call to these functions, pass a clone of it instead.
+To continue using the object after a call to these functions, use `VaList::copy` to pass a copy of it instead.

 Conversely, an `unsafe extern "C"` function written in Rust may accept a `VaList` parameter, to allow implementing the `v` variants of such functions in